kdave/btrfs-progs/Documentation/Status.rst

 Until kernel 6.12 the *CONFIG_OPTION_DEBUG* was used to hide features that still need some work and should not be exposed to users in general.
 With the increasing number of such features or functionality this started to conflict with regular debugging features.
-Currently there the following is behind the experimental option.
+Currently the following is behind the experimental option.
 Use with caution and if you find problems or have feedback please report that to the mailing list.